HuzaifaIrfan-Desktop/chatbot-cs-114/README.md

 ### Open Terminal / Bash / CMD / Powershell in the project directory

 ### Setting up the virtual environment*
-#### *Recommended but not required except if not working in the user base environment
+*Recommended but not required except if some errors in the user base environment

 #### Installing virtualenv
 >pip install virtualenv

 #### Creating new Virtual Environment
-In the Chat-Bot folder
+In the project Directory
 > virtualenv env

 #### Activating your Virtual Environment